beckadamtheinventor/IcybeckaStudios/Shaders/ProceduralOpenSimplex/readme.md

 # OpenSimplex Procedural Material Surface Shader
 Version 1.0.

+Tested on Unity 2021.3.23f1.
+Might not be compatible with 2019.

 This shader generates dynamic materials using OpenSimplex noise, with a bunch of parameters to facilitate creating a wide variety of materials.
 Included in this package are several example materials, as well as a transparent variant of the shader.